sillyLazyCat/ReGhosted/README.md

 ## 🧠 What It Does

-- 🔄 Resets CyberGhost trial without touching the browser
+- 🔄 Automatically resets your CyberGhost trial account
-- 📬 Uses disposable email to auto-register a new account
+- 📬 Registers a new account using disposable email
-- 🧙‍♂️ Injects new credentials straight into the CyberGhost app
+- 🧙‍♂️ Injects credentials directly into the CyberGhost app
-- 🖥️ Fully visual UI with live status, logs, and debug controls
+- 🖥️ Provides a fully visual interface with live status and logs
-- 💨 Fast AF and clean — launch, click, done
+- 💨 One-click operation — no manual steps needed

 ---